 Best for: Diverse families, first-time homebuyers, international community

 This diverse, rapidly growing suburb offers affordable housing, extensive commercial developments, and a strong multicultural community atmosphere.
-The area attracts families and young professionals with its variety of international businesses and amenities.
+The area attracts families and young professionals with international businesses and amenities.

 Best for: Luxury home buyers, families seeking prestige